vrenkens/nabu/README.md

 --------------------------

 main.py: Goes through the neural net training procedure, look at the config files in the config directory to modify the settings
-- Compute the features of training and testing set
+- Compute the features of training and testing set for GMM and DNN
 - Train the monophone GMM with kaldi and get alignments
 - Train the triphone GMM with kaldi and get alignments
+- train the LDA+MLLT GMM with kaldi and get alignments
 - Train the neural net with TensorFlow with the alignments as targets
-- Get the state likelihoods of the testing set using the neural net
+- Get the state pseudo-likelihoods of the testing set using the neural net
-- Decode the testing set with Kaldi using the state likelihoods and report the results
+- Decode the testing set with Kaldi using the state pseudo-likelihoods and report the results

 feat.py: Does feature computation currently supports:
 - mfcc
 - fbank

 prepare_data.py: data prep functionality
-- compute the features for al the utterances
+- compute the features for all the utterances
-- compute meanad variance statistics
+- compute mean and variance statistics for normalisation
 - shuffle the examples for mini-batch training

 kaldi_io.py: functionality to interface with kaldi